linearregression/folsom_webmachine/README.md

         It only runs the Query Erlang VM metrics, stats and information listed below automatically.
         This is to show that you at least have a working setup.

+#### To Generaate an Erlang OTP Release
+        run ./rebar -v generate or Make release
+        If you want to package this as an Erlang OTP release application. sanity_test.sh is also copied to the package bin.
+        All the release package configuration details in rel/reltool.config Note there is no appup configuration and related logic, so no hot code swap at the momemt.

 #### api